Analysis | Why Italy’s Political Struggles Stoke Euro Worries: QuickTake

 2. What spooked financial markets?

-We’re in uncharted territory.
-After President Sergio Mattarella -- whose office is traditionally regarded as a restraining influence on politics -- stepped in to prevent the appointment of a euroskeptic finance minister, there were fears of a constitutional crisis and, perhaps, fresh elections that could further embolden anti-establishment parties or morph into some sort of de facto referendum on the euro.
-The collapse in government bonds was unprecedented for Italy.
+Uncertainty.
+Last month, President Sergio Mattarella -- whose office is traditionally regarded as a restraining influence on politics -- stepped in to prevent the appointment of a euroskeptic finance minister, sparking fears of a constitutional crisis and, perhaps, fresh elections that could further embolden anti-establishment parties or morph into some sort of de facto referendum on the euro.
+The subsequent collapse in government bonds was unprecedented for Italy.
 In two trading sessions, the yield on the country’s two-year note surged more than 2 percentage points to a high of 2.84 percent on May 29, part of a move that wiped out 66 billion euros from the value of Italian sovereign securities.

 3. Do Italians want to drop the euro?